surniaulula/wpsso-breadcrumbs/readme.txt

 **Most comprehensive Schema BreadcrumbsList markup of any plugin!**

-Adds Schema BreadcrumbList markup to posts, pages, and custom post types.
+Add Schema BreadcrumbList markup in JSON-LD format to posts, pages, custom post types, categories, tags, custom taxonomies, search results, and date archive pages.

+Select between using ancestors (aka parents) or categories for the breadcrumbs markup of posts, pages, and custom post types.

 Uses [Google's preferred Schema JSON-LD format for your breadcrumbs markup](https://developers.google.com/search/docs/data-types/breadcrumb).

-Select between using ancestors or categories for your breadcrumbs.

 <h3>No templates to modify or update!</h3>